 This competitive, nation-wide search welcomes scholars from all disciplines offered at RIT.
-We encourage you to explore our colleges and departments to see how your research or artistic endeavors best fit into RIT.
+We encourage you to explore our colleges and departments to see how your research or artistic endeavors best align with the RIT vision of engagement and innovation.
 If chosen to participate, RIT will cover your transportation, lodging, and meals for the duration of the program.

 The Future Faculty Career Exploration Program is considered a best practice, and was one of the first faculty diversity and recruitment programs in the nation.
 Our longstanding history is due to the continuous institutional support of the President and Provost, and the divisions of Academic Affairs and Diversity & Inclusion.

 Program Dates:September 21 – 24, 2022

 All visitors and event attendees 12 years of age and older must provide proof of vaccination.
 Physical vaccination cards and electronic cards are acceptable.
 Additionally, Face masks are required indoors for everyone on campus, regardless of vaccination status.

 Attend networking receptions with RIT’s President, Provost, Deans, faculty, staff, and students

 Present your research or art to faculty, department chairs and Deans